 Image credit: A. Calzada-Diaz et al. Meteoritics & Planetary Science, vol. 50, p.
 222 (2015)

 Noble gas studies indicate that NWA 482 records the longest residence in the lunar regolith observed to date2.07 (±0.42) b.y.which occurred at a depth of >2.8 m (>500 g/cm² [shielding depth] divided by 1.8 g/cm³ [ave. regolith density]) (Lorenzetti et al., 2005).
 Northwest Africa 482 has a cosmic-ray exposure age of 280 t.y., and it arrived on Earth 8.6 (±1.3) t.y. ago (Nishiizumi, 2003).
-According to Nishiizumi and Caffee (2010), this relatively long MoonEarth transit time would be consistent with a launch from a depth of >5.6 m.
+As stated by Nishiizumi and Caffee (2010), this relatively long MoonEarth transit time would be consistent with a launch from a depth of >5.6 m.
 They determined that shallower launches from depths of <14.7 m correspond to the shortest transit times of <0.1 m.y.
 Through studies of cosmogenic nuclides, its pre-atmospheric diameter was calculated to be ~1114 cm, while the presence of 26Al is indicative of relatively low ablation and removal of 11.5 cm from its surface.